Garvan-Research-Foundation/venus-components/README.md

-# Contentstack Venus Component Library
+# Alternative code to make the Contentstack Venus Component Library pass dependency tests and work with React 18

 The Venus React component library provides a comprehensive collection of Contentstack’s UI components which can be used to quickly build UI Extensions and Contentstack-based applications.